 Concourse Gardens on Echo Place, off the Grand Concourse in the Bronx, offers social and recreational services to seniors in 119 units of subsidized, low-income housing.
 It was established in 1995.

 Cumberland Gardens provides 105 units of subsidized housing for low-income senior citizens.
 Located at 425 Cumberland Street and Atlantic Avenue in Brooklyn, it offers social and recreational services.
-Forty of its apartments are designated for Enriched Housing Program tenants who require special assistance.
+Nearly half of its apartments are designated for Enriched Housing Program tenants who require special assistance.
 Food service is also provided for those in the Enriched Housing Program.

 River View Gardens